ilsumme/MPH-dissertation-code/README.md

 The file "project-summary-w--results" includes an outline of the project, results, and model diagnostics.

 The file "conceptual-model" is the code used to create the conceptual model diagram and key

+The file "GSNI-trend-analysis" is the code used to investigate the GSNI values over time.